Skip to Content

 We have this same chicken feeder with 22 birds.
 If they are locked in the coop, it lasts two days.
 Give or take.

 If it’s winter, make sure they have an extra straw.
 Then, the eggs will be okay to sit for a few days.
-But, again, if you are leaving for a week in the summer when it’s 90 degrees, you will need someone to come and get the eggs.
+But, again, if you leave for a week in the summer when it’s 90 degrees, you will need someone to come and get the eggs.

 chickens vacation coop